 Following the archaeological survey of the APE, HDR recommended the 89 newly-identified archaeological sites or isolated finds be considered not eligible for the NRHP.
 Due to the lack of research potential, HDR recommended no further investigation of these archaeological resources in connection with the Proposed Action.
-TVA is consulting with the THC (the Tennessee SHPO) and federally recognized Indian tribes with an interest in the region regarding TVA's eligibility determinations and finding that no archaeological resources would be effected.
+TVA consulted with the THC (the Tennessee SHPO) and federally recognized Indian tribes with an interest in the region regarding TVA's eligibility determinations and finding that no archaeological resources would be affected and received concurrence from the SHPO, the Cherokee Nation, and the Chickasaw Nation (Appendix F).

 Following architectural survey of the APE and Viewshed, HDR recommended that, of the 91 historic-age properties previously or newly recorded, five properties (HS-1, HS-9, HS-27, HS-32, and HS-37) in the Viewshed have historical and/or architectural significance and retain enough integrity to be recommended eligible for listing in the NRHP.
-Two historic-age resources (HS-34 and HS-87) were not visible from the public ROW, and are therefore presumed eligible for listing in the NRHP for the purposes of Section 106.
+Two historic-age resources (HS-34 and HS-87) were not visible from the public ROW and are therefore presumed eligible for listing in the NRHP for the purposes of Section 106.

 HS-1, the former Pleasant Grove School building, constructed in 1922, is recommended eligible for listing in the NRHP under Criteria A at the local level of significance for its association with African-American education and the Rosenwald Fund.
 Under the proposed action, Project activity in the vicinity of the former Pleasant Grove School building (HS-1) would consist of the construction of solar arrays approximately 0.06 miles (295.77 feet) to the west of the building.
 The proposed tree clearing limits around the arrays would preserve a thin vegetative buffer that is located between the school property and the proposed site of the arrays.
 The vegetative buffer screens the view of the agricultural fields to the west, but the array would be partially visible from the west elevation of the building looking to the southwest.
 The presence of the proposed solar array would not impact the location, materials, feeling, and association of the former school building, the aspects of integrity most important for a resource significant under Criterion A to maintain (NPS 1997).
 The potential visual impact could affect the building's integrity of setting, however, which is also relevant for properties significant under Criterion A. The proposed solar arrays would introduce an element to the surrounding landscape that would be inconsistent with the building's historically rural setting.
-However, the building's setting will be minimally impacted-the historic views of the school from Yum Yum Road will remain as they have historically been, and the array would not be visible from the road due to the rise in topography between the road and building, accompanied with the vegetative buffer.
+However, the building's setting will be minimally impacted the historic views of the school from Yum Yum Road will remain as they have historically been, and the array would not be visible from the road due to the rise in topography between the road and building, accompanied with the vegetative buffer.
 The rural feeling and setting will not be impacted to an extent to render the building no longer eligible for NRHP listing.
-HDR recommends that the Project would not diminish the overall integrity of the Pleasant Grove School or impact the property's ability to covey its historic significance, and would, therefore, have no adverse effect on HS-1.
+TVA finds that the Project would not diminish the overall integrity of the Pleasant Grove School or impact the property's ability to covey its historic significance and would, therefore, have no adverse effect on HS-1.
+To further minimize visual effects to HS-1, Yum Yum Solar will plant vegetative screening, such as a mixture and density of trees, shrubs, and bushes that maximize visual screening, adjacent to the west elevation of the Pleasant Grove School.